Tropical Amplitudes: Discussion

-\paragraph*{Acknowledgments.} I would like to acknowledge discussions with several physicists and mathematicians over the last year.
-First, let me thank Samuel Grushevsky for bringing to my knowledge the existence of tropical geometry in the context of degeneration of complex varieties, as well as for inspiring discussions on this project.
-I would also like to thank Ilia Itenberg and Erwan Brugall\'e as well as Yan Soibelman and Francis Brown for useful discussions and remarks.
-I am also very grateful to Iosif Bena, Guillaume Bossard, Michael Green, Carlos Mafra, Stefano Massai, Alexander Ochirov, Oliver Schlotterer and Kelly Stelle for many discussions and remarks, and especially to Pierre Vanhove for several discussions on the low energy limit of string theory and comments on the manuscript.
-Finally I am grateful to the organizers of the Carg\`ese Summer School 2012 where this work was initiated, to those of the Hamburg Summer School 2013 ``Moduli Spaces in Algebraic Geometry and Physics'' where parts of this work were achieved and to the DAMTP and the Niels Bohr International Academy for hospitality at several stages of this work.
+I would like to acknowledge discussions with several physicists and mathematicians over the last year.
+First, let me thank Samuel Grushevsky for telling me about tropical geometry, as well as for inspiring discussions.
+I would also like to thank Ilia Itenberg, Erwan Brugall\'e, Yan Soibelman and Francis Brown for useful discussions and remarks.
+I am also very grateful to Iosif Bena, Guillaume Bossard, Michael Green, Carlos Mafra, Marco Matone, Stefano Massai, Alexander Ochirov, Oliver Schlotterer and Kelly Stelle and Pierre Vanhove for many discussions and remarks.
+I am grateful to the organisers of the Carg\`ese Summer School 2012 where this work was initiated, to these of the Hamburg Summer School 2013 ``Moduli Spaces in Algebraic Geometry and Physics'' where parts of this work were achieved and to the DAMTP and the Niels Bohr International Academy for hospitality at several stages of this work.
+Finally I would also like to thank Barak Kol and Oliver Schlotterer for his very detailed comments on the first version of the manuscript, Xi Yin for interesting discussions and Edward Witten for his comments and for pointing out the misuse of the ``Kontsevich-Penner decomposition'' in the first version of this work.

+Finally, I would like to thank the referee of Annales Henri Poincar\'e for his detailed and numerous comments on the draft, which greatly improved its quality.

-This research is supported by the ANR grant 12-BS05-003-01, from the ERC Advanced grant No. 247252 and from the CNRS grant PICS 6076.
+This research is supported by the Agence Nationale de la Recherche grant 12-BS05-003-01, from the European Research Council Advanced grant No. 247252 and from the Centre National de la Recherche Scientifique grant Projet International de Collaboration Scientifique 6076.